Sri Lankan Cabinet approves several measures to facilitate economic recovery | Business

 The economic crisis has prompted an acute shortage of essential items like food, medicine, cooking gas and other fuel, toilet paper, and even matches, with Sri Lankans being forced to wait in lines lasting hours outside stores to buy fuel and cooking gas.

-Sri Lanka's Cabinet at a meeting held on Monday approved a bill to impose a 2.5 percent tax on companies with an annual turnover of Rs 120 million.
+The Cabinet at a meeting held on Monday approved a bill to impose a 2.5 per cent tax on companies with an annual turnover of Rs 120 million.

-The new tax named the social contribution levy will apply to businesses in imports, manufacturing, service providers, wholesalers, and retailers, according to an official statement.
+The new tax named the social contribution levy will be applicable to businesses in imports, manufacturing, service providers, wholesalers and retailers, according to an official statement.

-In another measure aimed at mitigating the ongoing energy crisis, the Cabinet has approved declaring Fridays as holidays for the public sector employees.
+In another measure aimed at mitigating the ongoing energy crisis, the Cabinet has approved to declare Fridays as holidays for the public sector employees.

-This, however, would not apply to the employees in the health, power and energy, education, and defense sectors.
+This, however, would not be applicable to the employees in the health, power and energy, education and defence sectors.

 The Cabinet also approved a move to grant government officials one leave per week for the next three months to engage in agriculture to mitigate the approaching food crisis.

+“We have decided to make Fridays a holiday for all public servants because of the transportation issues that have popped up as a result of the fuel scarcity.
+Public servants can stay at home and focus on growing food crops on Fridays,” he said.

+Gunawardena said that Monday (June 13) was made a holiday for all public servants so that they will not have to spend their resources and come to Colombo and go back again to their villages for the Poson Holiday on Tuesday.

-Sri Lanka is experiencing long queues for refueling at pumping stations as the government finds it difficult to finance fuel imports to retain a reserve adequate for a minimum of three months.
+Sri Lanka is experiencing long queues for refuelling at pumping stations as the government finds it difficult to finance fuel imports to retain a reserve adequate for a minimum of three months.

 A move to ration fuel is to be implemented from next month as the forex crisis gets worsened.